- I Tatti

 Fifteen I Tatti Fellowships, each for twelve months, are available each academic year for post doctorate research in any aspect of the Italian Renaissance.

-A limited number of Mellon Visiting Fellowships, for periods ranging from three to six months, are available each academic year for advanced research in any aspect of the Italian Renaissance.
+A limited number of Mellon Fellowships, for periods ranging from three to six months, are available each academic year for advanced research in any aspect of the Italian Renaissance.
 This Fellowship is designed to reach out to Italian Renaissance scholars from areas that have been under-represented at I Tatti especially those living and working in Asia, Latin America, the Iberian Peninsula and the Mediterranean basin (except Italy and France) and the Islamic countries.

 Craig Hugh Smyth Fellowships

 A limited number of Craig Hugh Smyth Fellowships, each for three months, are available each academic year for advanced research in any aspect of the Italian Renaissance.
 The Fellowship is designed for scholars who do not have the benefit of sabbatical leave.
 This group includes curators, administrators, and conservators, and librarians.

 David and Julie Tobey Fellowship

 One David and Julie Tobey Fellowship is awarded annually to support research on drawings, prints, and illustrated manuscripts from the Italian Renaissance, and especially the role that these works played in the creative process, the history of taste and collecting, and questions of connoisseurship.